 The fourth year #Electrical department, #SIEM, have jointly created a low cost, easy-to-fly ‘Unnamed Aerial Vehicle’ (UAV) or quad-copter as their final year project under the guidance of Assistant Professor Joy Bandopadyay.
 The Garuda is an outsized celebrated bird, bird-like creature, or ‘humanoid bird’ that is mentioned in both Hindu and Buddhist mythology.

-Joy Bandopadyay, the project guide said NBT, “The students have worked hard.
-They had a dream and today due to their focus they have achieved it.If the government comes forward for entrepreneurship financial cushioning to such talents, the scenario of the society would be something different."
+Joy Bandopadyay, the project guide mentioned that “The students have worked hard.
+They had a dream and today due to their focus and determination, they have achieved it.If the government comes forward for entrepreneurship financial cushioning to such talents, the scenario of the society would be something different."

 -What is #UAV?

 -An unmanned aerial vehicle (UAV), commonly known as a ‘drone’, is an aircraft without a human pilot aboard. #UAVs are a component of an unmanned aircraft system (UAS); which include a UAV, a ground-based controller, and a system of communications between the two.